Paul Dirac was one of the greatest theoretical physicists in history. He completely reshaped quantum mechanics with the

 His father was Charles Dirac, a school teacher and private tutor who had emigrated from Switzerland to the UK.
 His mother was Florence Holten, a former librarian.
 She was named after Florence Nightingale, whom her father had met and admired.

 Although Paul was born in the UK and his mother was British, his father made sure his children were Swiss rather than British citizens.
 Paul only became a British citizen at age 17, on October 22, 1919, when his father also took citizenship.

 Suffering in Silence

 Paul had an unhappy childhood.
 His parents disliked one another and there was often tension in their home.

-In very early life, Paul noticed his father spoke only French, while his mother spoke only English.
-Nobody ever visited their home, and for a while Paul believed men and women spoke different languages!
+Very early in life Paul noticed that his father spoke only French, while his mother spoke only English.
+Nobody ever visited their home and for a while Paul believed men and women spoke different languages!

 Paul’s father dined with Paul.
 His mother dined with Paul’s older brother Felix and younger sister Betty.

-Paul was his father’s unwilling companion: his father forced Paul to speak French, and Paul was not allowed to leave the table if he made any mistakes in French, which invariably he did.
+Paul was his father’s unwilling companion: his father forced Paul to speak French, and Paul was not allowed to leave the table if he made any mistakes in that language, which invariably he did.
 Paul had a lifelong stomach acid problem, which was only correctly diagnosed when he was elderly.
-As a result of this problem he often vomited at the table, because he was not allowed to leave it.
-He learned to minimize his mistakes by minimizing the number of words he spoke.
+As a result of this problem he often vomited at the table because his father would not allow him to leave it.
+He learned to minimize his French language mistakes by minimizing the number of words he spoke.

 Paul ended up despising his tyrannical father and in later life refused to speak French anywhere.

 In fact, Paul grew to hardly speak at all.
 He withdrew into his own mind.
 He would never start conversations, and he became both famous and infamous for the brevity of his responses to anyone who tried to start a conversation with him.

 Paul’s first school was the Bishop Road Primary School.

 At age 12 he started high school – the Merchant Venturers’ Technical College, where his father taught French.